Geometry

 @ Integral geometry: Santaló 76; Palamodov 04.

-Geometry and Physics > s.a. differential geometry; finsler; models of spacetime; optics [optical geometry]; types of metrics [info geometry].
+Applications > s.a. differential geometry; types of metrics [information geometry].

 Philosophy of Geometry > s.a. spacetime.